python-pillow/Pillow/docs/handbook/concepts.rst

 Coordinates are usually passed to the library as 2-tuples (x, y).
 Rectangles are represented as 4-tuples, with the upper left corner given first.
-For example, a rectangle covering all of an 800x600 pixel image is written as (0, 0, 800, 600).
+For example, a rectangle covering all of a 2x2 pixel image is written as (0, 0, 1, 1).

 Palette
 -------